Cybersecurity, Simplified: Penetration Testing

-The worst way to find vulnerabilities in your company’s data security is when you’ve been robbed – when a cybercriminal utilizes these weak points to gain unauthorized access to your sensitive systems and data.
+The worst way to find vulnerabilities in your organization’s network is via a breach, with cyber-criminals utilizing these weak points to access your systems and potentially wreak havoc.

-The best way to find out you have vulnerabilities in your network?
-By having an “ethical hacker – sometimes referred to as a “white hat hacker” – test your system’s security and report back any vulnerabilities.
-Using a trained security professional to “attack” your system (called ethical hacking or penetration testing) you can fix problems before a real cybersecurity takes advantage of them.
+What’s the best way to find out you have vulnerabilities in your network?
+By having an “ethical hacker” or “white hat hacker” test your systems’ security and report back any vulnerabilities.
+By using a trained security professional to “attack” your system — also known as penetration testing — you can fix problems before a real threat actor takes advantage of them.

 Who uses Penetration Testing?